dylanonelson/medium_clone/docs/phases/phase5.md

-# Phase 5: Searching for users and tags
+# Phase 4: Composition view
+I have slotted three days for this phase because it will require research on how to serialize text formatting and rerender it.

 ## Rails
 ### Models
-*

 ### Controllers
-* Api::SearchController

 ### Views
-* search/index.json.jbuilder

 ## Backbone
 ### Models
-* User
-* Tag
+* Story (???)

 ### Collections
-* Users
-* Tags

 ### Views
+* StoryShow
-* SearchResults
+* StoryForm
-* SearchShow (composite view, contains BlogsIndex and PostsIndex subviews)

 ## Gems/Libraries
+* ???